Boston Celtics: 2013–2016: Rebuilding years

-2016–present: Jaylen Brown and Jayson Tatum era
+2016–present: Brown–Tatum era ("the Jays")

 In the 2016 NBA draft, the Celtics selected Jaylen Brown with the third pick.
-At the time, he was a tenacious defender with raw athletic ability who is now an elite offensive threat.
-On July 8, 2016, the Celtics signed four-time All-Star Al Horford.
+On July 8, 2016, the team signed four-time All-Star Al Horford.
 The Celtics finished the 2016–17 season with a 53–29 record and clinched the top seed in the Eastern Conference.
-After a hip injury ended Thomas' impressive playoff run in game 2 of the Eastern Conference Finals, the Celtics eventually lost to the Cavaliers in five games.
+After a hip injury ended Thomas' playoff run in game 2 of the Eastern Conference Finals, the Celtics eventually lost to the Cavaliers in five games.
+Isaiah Thomas was selected for his second straight All-Star game and first All-NBA selection, finishing third in the league in scoring and fifth in MVP voting.
 For the 2017 NBA draft, the Celtics won the draft lottery, earning them the first pick.
 They were projected to select freshman guard Markelle Fultz, but the pick was subsequently traded to the Philadelphia 76ers in exchange for the third pick in the 2017 draft and future picks.
 The 76ers would go on to draft Fultz, while the Celtics used the third pick to select freshman forward Jayson Tatum.
-Semi Ojeleye, Kadeem Allen, and Jabari Bird were selected with the 37th, 53rd, and 56th selections, respectively, in the second round.
-At the start of the off-season, the team signed Tatum and Ante Žižić, among others, with the biggest acquisition being the signing of Gordon Hayward.
-On August 22, 2017, the Celtics agreed to a deal that sent Isaiah Thomas, Jae Crowder, Žižić, and the Brooklyn Nets' 2018 first round draft pick to the Cleveland Cavaliers in exchange for Kyrie Irving.
-An additional draft pick (Celtics' 2020 second round) was later added to the package from the Celtics to the Cavaliers after doctors revealed that Thomas's injury was more significant than initially anticipated.
+During the off-season, the team signed Gordon Hayward.
+On August 22, 2017, the Celtics agreed to a deal that sent Isaiah Thomas, Jae Crowder, Ante Žižić, and the Brooklyn Nets' 2018 first-round draft pick to the Cleveland Cavaliers in exchange for Kyrie Irving.